 Warning: Anyone facing a cut in SG entitlements due to salary sacrificing should also be checking up on annual leave, sick leave and long service leave entitlements and whether they have been affected by the salary sacrificing arrangement.
 You need to negotiate with your employer to protect your existing entitlements or at least be aware of the full impact (if any) of any salary sacrifice arrangement, especially on your annual leave, sick leave and long service leave entitlement.

 Note: The July 2014 increase in SG, which also applies for the 2017/2018 year, and 2016/2017 and 2015/2016 years, may affect your take-home pay if you have a fixed salary package in place, and your employer adjusts the cash component of your package to pay the extra SG amount.

 Super alert!
-From 1 July 2017, employees will be able to make tax-deductible super contributions, which means if you have a mean employer who reduces your SG entitlements when you salary sacrifice, then you may consider making tax-deductible super contributions rather than entering a salary sacrifice arrangement, although there will be more paperwork (for more information, see SuperGuide article Employees can make tax-deductible super contributions from July 2017).
+From 1 July 2017, employees will be able to make tax-deductible super contributions, which means if you have a mean employer who reduces your SG entitlements when you salary sacrifice, then you may consider making tax-deductible super contributions rather than entering a salary sacrifice arrangement, although there will be more paperwork (for more information, see SuperGuide article Employees can now make tax-deductible super contributions (since July 2017)).